Ogmore Vale: History

 The village's Gwalia Stores, built in 1880 was moved, brick by brick, and rebuilt in St Fagans National History Museum.

 The village has a rugby union club, prize winning brass band, a local history society, community centre, Wyndham Boys & Girls Club, ladies choir and a male voice choir.

-There is one primary school, opened in September 2003, taking pupils from four original schools which were closed in July 2003.
+There is one primary school, opened in September 2003, replacing four schools.
 They were, with opening dates in brackets; Tynewydd Junior (1875), (Tynewydd was first opened in 1865 as a company school for the Aber Colliery Company), Aber Infants (1873), (Aber was originally known as Craigrhiwglyn Board School and built privately by Mrs Ann Blandy-Jenkins in 1876 and later purchased by the Llandyfodwg School Board), Fronwen Primary (1914), Ogmore Vale Nursery (1947).

 Of the former school sites, the original Craigrhwiglyn (Aber Boys), Fronwen and Tynewydd sites have all been developed for local housing.
 The former nursery in Park Avenue has been demolished but as yet the site is undeveloped.
 In 2016 Aber Infants (Built 1909) and Aber Girls (Built 1912) were both demolished with a Bat Dwelling built in the yard of the former infants school to house the Bat Population of the schools.

 Governance

 At the local level, Ogmore Vale is an electoral ward to Ogmore Valley Community Council, electing up to four of the 14 community councillors.

 Prior to April 1996 Ogmore Vale was a ward to Ogwr Borough Council, electing a Labour councillor in 1987 and 1991.
 Since 1995 Ogmore Vale has also been a ward to Bridgend County Borough Council, electing one county councillor.
 The ward has elected Labour, Plaid Cymru and Independent councillors.

-The village lies in the parliamentary constituency of Ogmore.
+The village lies in the parliamentary constituency of Rhondda and Ogmore.